roadhouse-dev/RxDbflow/README-RX2.md

 ## Transactions

-RxDBFlow provides two easy to use transaction observable structures, depending what type of operations are being performed in the transaction:
+RxDBFlow adds to DBFlow's transaction handling by providing two easy to use transaction observable structures, depending what type of operations are being performed in the transaction:

 ### RxGenericTransactionBlock
 Wraps any type of database operations within a transaction